sobit-nep/sobit-nep/README.md

  <!--<img align="right" alt="Coding" width="400" src="https://github.com/sobit-nep/blob/main/coding-freak%20(1).gif">-->

 <div align="center">
-- 🌱 I’m currently exploring AI agent based autonomous system.
+- 🌱 I’m currently persuing my masters at University of Georgia.
  </br>
 - 👯 I’m looking to collaborate on Python/Data/ML/NLP projects.
  </br>
-- 📫 Electronics, Communication and Information Engineer.
+- 📫 Graduate Research Assistant.
 </br>
 - ⚡ Fun fact: In the future, learning how to code would be as common as basic literacy!
 </br>